alekseynp/lions/README.md

 This sign is being collected by a script once a minute, though it is mostly updated less frequently.

-This data is not yet processed and available for download.
+This data is available.
+See above for link.

 ### Google Driving Duration

 Driving duration from the Taylor Way ramp to the intersection of West Georgia and Denman is being collected every minute.

-This data is not yet made available.
+This data is available.
+See above for link.

 ### Traffic Cameras